RichardGrave/ErowTV/README.md

 # [ErowTV](https://www.youtube.com/channel/UCinO1QSRjtQi6hiabNDhhzw)
 ## A Minecraft plugin for a [SpigotMC](https://www.spigotmc.org) server.

+## Disclaimer:
 This is **NOT** a mod for clientside single player Minecraft.

+## Also:
+This may not be the best code.
+It has been refactored a lot during the time that it exists(even before I put it on GitHub).
+Some API methods/Objects of SpigotMC have become deprecated and replaced with new ones.
+I still have to update it in my code.

 ## Features it has:
 - Copy blocks: a Copy FROM and Copy TO block that can copy everything between them and saves it to a file with a given name(from a sign).